van-whiteman/owhaley/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of owhaley is to produce a whale with a nice message
+The goal of owhaley is to produce a whale with a nice message.

 ## Example